Youth Speaks Competition

 The Roatary Youth Speaks Competition is designed to support & encourage the development of effective communication skills.

-The Rotary Club of King's Lynn, who sponsored the competiton on behalf of Rotary International of Great Britain and Ireland, contacted local schools, inviting them to enter a team (or teams) of pupils aged 11 - 13 years (imtermediate) and 14 - 17 years (senior) into The Rotary Speaks Competition and the first round was held at the King's Lynn, Edward Vll Academy on 28th November 2017.
+The Rotary Club of King's Lynn, who sponsored the competiton on behalf of Rotary International of Great Britain and Ireland, contacted local schools, inviting them to enter a team (or teams) of pupils aged 11 - 13 years (intermediate) and 14 - 17 years (senior) into The Rotary Youth Speaks Competition and the first round was held at the King Edward Vll Academy on 28th November 2017.